chids/java-http-response-test/README.md

 4. test stuff such as
-- bring up a JMX console against the jetty instances and play around with various combinations of response codes until you find something that works in this dust
+    * bring up a JMX console against the jetty instances and play around with various combinations of response codes until you find something that works in this dust
-- mark one or more of the upstream servers as "backup" in nginx.conf, reload the configuration and play with the response codes
+    * mark one or more of the upstream servers as "backup" in nginx.conf, reload the configuration and play with the response codes
+    * experiment with various combinations of values for the `proxy_next_upstream` field